 - people that have left the organisation

-- people that moved internally or applied to do so
+- people that have moved internally or applied to do so

 - people involved in grievances